Places to go in Saitama With Kids: Shinrin Park, Namegawa

 There are many activities and attractions on offer all year round as well as seasonal attractions and events.
 During January the park closes the 3rd and 4th Monday.
 Opening hours are 9.30-17.30.
 The phone number is 0493-57-2111.
 Please visit their website, for further information in English about access and entrance and parking fees; http://www.shinrinkoen.jp/english/

-Check the plum blossom and cherry blossom schedule and find some events in Shinrin Park in this schedule of events for Saitama.
+You can find some events in Shinrin Park in this schedule of events for Saitama.
 One of our favourite events at Shinrin Park is the Halloween Night Illumination and party: